 - Professional Reference Letters – 1 to 3

-> The contact info of the buyer & sellers as well as the brokers and lawyers involved in the deal will also be required.
+The contact info of the buyer and sellers as well as the brokers and lawyers involved in the deal will also be required.
 Some applications may also ask about your residence and employment history.
-It may also ask details of the potential occupants of the unit, emergency contacts and references including letters.
+It may also ask for details pertaining to the potential occupants of the unit, emergency contacts, and references, including letters.

-> The signature pages of a condo board application mirror those of a rental application.
+The signature pages of a condo board application mirror those of a rental application.
 They can consist of the following signature pages:

 - Lead Paint Disclosure